 During the past 250 years HMS Victory had to endure many things, hostile action including by the French who gave her a massive pounding at Trafalgar when she was locked together with the ship Redoubtable only feet apart for almost an hour in which both ships exchanged fearsome broadsides, in arguably the greatest Naval triumph the world has ever seen.
 The massive pounding the ship has also endured by the sea, weather and human neglect over the centuries along with her massive oak timbers being constantly eaten by death watch beetles and the worm corynetes coeruleus and if that doesn’t sound frightful enough, the Luftwaffe almost blew her up when a high explosive devise blew a 15 ft wide hole in her hull during an air raid over Portsmouth Naval Docks in 1941.
 Although most likely not in the forefront of the pilots mind when he dropped the bomb as it turned out the gaping hole which was then left in HMS Victory’s hull courtesy of the Luftwaffe actually aided the preservation of this mighty wooden warship by helping to ventilate the gun decks.

-In preparation for the bicentenary celebrations in 2005, HMS Victory underwent a major refit and during 1991/1992, Ian G Brennan was commissioned by The Royal Naval Dockyard in Portsmouth to carve from mahogany an exact replica of the original starboard side entrance port on Admiral Lord Nelson's Flagship, HMS Victory, to replace the original carved painted and gilded oak entrance port which was so badly decayed it was beyond restoration.
+In preparation for the bicentenary celebrations in 2005, HMS Victory underwent a major refit and during 1991/1992, Ian G Brennan was commissioned by The Royal Naval Dockyard in Portsmouth to carve from mahogany an exact replica of the original starboard side entrance port on Admiral Lord Nelson's Flagship, HMS Victory, to replace most of the original carved painted and gilded oak entrance port which was so badly decayed it was beyond restoration.
 In many places, it was only the thick layers of old black lead paint that was keeping most of the original oak entrance port together.

 The replacement starboard side entrance port carved by Ian G Brennan during 1991/1992